kehantan/labbook/docs/assays/mtt.rst

     * 1 day for treatment (treat the cells with compound)
     * 1 day for actual MTT and to read the absorbance

 I divided this protocol into sections, so each sections indicates that particular process requires 1 day.
 You can plan your experiments accordingly.

-Before we actually start the procedure, it is best to count the theoretical cells required before start seeding.
-I usually prepare 100 uL of mixture that contains 10% DMEM + 1,500 cells into each well.
+Before we actually start the procedure, it is best to count the theoretical amount of cells required before start seeding.
+We would prepare 100 :math:`\mu`\ L of mixture that contains 10% DMEM + 1,500 cells into each well.

 Assume we want to test 7 different concentrations (including negative control) of our compound on the cells, then